13 Driving Range Tips for Beginners

 Pick an intermediate target no more than 10 feet in front along the target line.
 The reason for this is it is much easier to reference this intermediate target while you are standing over your shot and allow for correction if need be.

-Address the ball and place the sole of the club perpendicular to your target line right behind your ball.
+Address the golf ball and place the sole of the club perpendicular to your target line right behind your ball.

 Now you can place your feet in place and create a “body line”.